MaseeWardak/smart-bluetooth-rover/README.md

-# Arduino Rover with Phone-Controlled Steering
+# Arduino Smart Rover

 ## Project Overview
 This project is an arduino-based rover featuring RC-Control and automatic braking using ultrasonic sensors.
 It has a custom built steering system and a chassis designed in tinkercad and laser-cut.
 The main goal of this project was to explore the fundamentals of embedded systems, motor control, and sensor integration while developing a functional prototype that demonstrates practical robotics concepts.

 ## Features
 - **Phone Controlled Steering**: Using a smartphone app via Bluetooth (HC-05 module) to control an MG90S servo, achieving realistic car-like steering with a custom steering mechanism made from home materials.
-- **Autonomous Navigation**: Attempted, not practical with current setup.
-Better hardware required.
+- **Obstacle Detection**: Using two ultra-sonic sensors, the rover can detect obstacles within a 19cm range and brake before collision.
 - **Optimized Power System**: Powered by two 18650 batteries (7.4V, 3000mAh), refined from initial 9V and 25C LiPo batteries for weight and reliability.
 - **High Speed Performance**: Driven by two 25,000 RPM DC motors (3-12V) with an L298N driver for fast, responsive movement.